 How you will notify users of changes to your Privacy Policy | CalOPPA, DOPPA, and Nevada Revised Statutes Chapter 603A | No |

-Whether you sell PII and, if you do, what rights consumers have regarding such sales | Nevada Revised Statutes Chapter 603A and CCPA | No |
+Whether you sell PII and, if you do, what rights consumers have regarding such sales | Nevada Revised Statutes Chapter 603A and CPRA | No |

-The privacy rights afforded to consumers | CCPA, GDPR, and PIPEDA | Yes.
+The privacy rights afforded to consumers | CPRA, GDPR, UK DPA 2018, PIPEDA, and Australia Privacy Act of 1988. | Yes.
 However, the suggested text does not include the full list of privacy rights afforded by each of these laws. |

-How consumers can exercise their privacy rights | CCPA, GDPR, and PIPEDA | No, although the WordPress Privacy Policy Guide recommends that you should include this information. |
+How consumers can exercise their privacy rights | CPRA, GDPR, UK DPA 2018, PIPEDA, and Australia Privacy Act of 1988. | No, although the WordPress Privacy Policy Guide recommends that you should include this information. |

-How consumers can make a complaint to the relevant authorities about your privacy practices | GDPR and PIPEDA | No |
+How consumers can make a complaint to the relevant authorities about your privacy practices | GDPR, UK DPA 2018, and PIPEDA | No |

-Legal bases for processing PII | GDPR | No, although the WordPress Privacy Policy Guide recommends that you should include this information. |
+Legal bases for processing PII | GDPR and UK DPA 2018. | No, although the WordPress Privacy Policy Guide recommends that you should include this information. |

-How long you store PII | GDPR | Yes.
+How long you store PII | GDPR, UK DPA 2018, and Australia Privacy Act of 1988. | Yes.
 The template states that certain PII is retained indefinitely, which can be a violation of GDPR’s data storage requirements. |

-Whether you plan on using PII for direct marketing purposes and, if you do, how consumers can opt out of such direct marketing | GDPR | No |
+Whether you plan on using PII for direct marketing purposes and, if you do, how consumers can opt out of such direct marketing | GDPR, UK DPA 2018, and Australia Privacy Act of 1988. | No |

 Whether you plan on using PII for automated decision making and profiling.
-If you do, you must disclose the logic underlying such processing. | GDPR | No, although the WordPress Privacy Policy Guide recommends that you include this information. |
+If you do, you must disclose the logic underlying such processing. | GDPR and UK DPA 2018. | No, although the WordPress Privacy Policy Guide recommends that you include this information. |

-Whether you plan on transferring PII to a third country | GDPR and PIPEDA | No, although the WordPress Privacy Policy Guide recommends that you include this information. |
+Whether you plan on transferring PII to a third country | GDPR, UK DPA 2018, PIPEDA, and Australia Privacy Act of 1988. | No, although the WordPress Privacy Policy Guide recommends that you include this information. |

-If you have a Data Protection Officer, their name and contact details | GDPR | No, although the WordPress Privacy Policy Guide recommends that you include this information. |
+If you have a Data Protection Officer, their name and contact details | GDPR and UK DPA 2018. | No, although the WordPress Privacy Policy Guide recommends that you include this information. |

-How you protect the PII that you collect | PIPEDA | No, although the WordPress Privacy Policy Guide recommends that you include this information. |
+How you protect the PII that you collect | PIPEDA and Australia Privacy Act of 1988. | No, although the WordPress Privacy Policy Guide recommends that you include this information. |

 Your other policies, procedures, standards and codes | PIPEDA | No |

-Your use of cookies and other tracking technologies | CalOPPA, CCPA, DOPPA, Nevada Revised Statutes Chapter 603A, GDPR, and PIPEDA | Yes |
+Your use of cookies and other tracking technologies | CalOPPA, CCPA, DOPPA, Nevada Revised Statutes Chapter 603A, GDPR, UK DPA 2018, PIPEDA, and Australia Privacy Act of 1988. | Yes |

 As you can see from the chart above, WordPress’ Privacy Policy template does not include the disclosures required by any privacy laws.
 Thus, if you need to comply with one or more privacy laws and use this template, you would not be in compliance and would be at risk for privacy-related fines and complaints.
-The following can serve as illustrative examples as to why this Privacy Policy template should not be used:
+The following can also serve as illustrative examples as to why this Privacy Policy template should not be used:

 - The template states that you will export any PII that the user has provided to you and delete any PII upon request.
 If you do not need to comply with certain privacy laws, you would not be obligated to erase or give access to PII, which is a fairly big obligation.
 Fulfilling this obligation would require you to do an overhaul of your operations, including training staff, figuring out how to actually delete PII, and responding to requests.
 On the other hand, if you do need to comply with a privacy law that provides consumers with privacy rights, your Privacy Policy needs to list all of the privacy rights that consumers have.
 This Privacy Policy template fails to provide that full list.